logo

 Yet as the author points out, questions about the veracity or the sanctity of the Bible were not uncommon.
 The slavery issue created a sharp divide in scriptural interpretation.
 For many devout Christians, these scriptural divisions proved troubling.
 Elsewhere, the primary scientific challenge to long-held creation traditions was the set of arguments put forward by Charles Darwin, Thomas Henry Huxley, and others that humans evolved from more primitive species.
 Such ideas challenged the popular belief that every word in the Bible was true.

 Another reality that challenged many people’s beliefs was the sheer number of people dying at the hands of their fellow countrymen.
 The belief that a good Christian living a good life would have a good afterlife made it easier to accept the idea that he or she could have a Good Death.
 Therefore, it was easier to risk one’s life on the field of battle.
+As Faust puts it, “Confidence in immortality could encourage soldiers to risk annihilation” (2735).
+Civil War soldiers could face death with bravery because they believed Heaven awaited them.
+This idea powered the belief system of people who saw death as a release from suffering and the beginning of religious ecstasy.: The author writes, “Death as termination of life simply did not exist” (2785-86).

 blurred text